2023 Creator Economy Statistics: Everything You Need To Know

 (DataReportal)

-Social media user numbers have grown over the past 12 months, with over 150 million new users entering social media since last year.
+Social media users have grown substantially over the past 12 months, with over 150 million new users entering social media since last year.
 That equates to an annualized growth rate of 3.2% at an average rate of 4.7 new users every second.

 3. Content creators' startup investments in 2022 were down 79% from the same period in 2021.